liupei101/TFDeepSurv/bysopt/README.md

 Here, we give a short introduction.
 See more details in [hyperopt](https://github.com/hyperopt/hyperopt)

-> Given that we have collected the model performance measurements (such as C-index or AUC) under the different setting of hyperparameters' value.
+> Given that we have collected the model performance measurements (such as C-Index or AUC) under the different setting of hyperparameters' value.
 The `hyperopt` will generate a new set of hyperparameters' value (in hyperparameter searching space) that may boost the model performance by using the collected historical information.

 ---